Divisions of the Liberation Tigers of Tamil Eelam: LTTE court

 LTTE controlled a separate court system, which looked into civil and criminal cases inside the LTTE controlled area.
 Main court was situated in the Kilinochchi town.

-Eelam bank
+Bank of Tamil Eelam

 "Bank of Tamil Eelam" was LTTE's official bank, which governed under its political wing.
 It was established in 1994.
 LTTE controlled 11 branches of this bank throughout the Vanni region.
 It had even provided loan and credit facilities to the people of north and east Sri Lanka.
 The bank suspended its activities on 2 January 2009 after Sri Lanka Army captured Kilinochchi, the administrative capital of LTTE controlled region.

 Voice of Tigers

 Pulikalin Kural aka Voice of Tigers, LTTE's Radio station was established in 1990, in Jaffna.
 LTTE leader's Maaveerar day speech was usually broadcast on Voice of Tigers on 27 November in each year.
 Its main broadcasting station was attacked by Sri Lanka Air Force on 27 November 2007, while the speech was being broadcast.
 LTTE claims that it was one of the 23 times SLAF has targeted the station.